mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 !!! question "Are there any video tutorials besides the official videos?"

     Yes, there is [Heavy Meta TV](https://heavymeta.tv) which hosts an in depth tutorial for JetBrains Meta Programming System (MPS) of about 20 hours.
-The tutorial were filmed as part of a series of live streams in 2018/2019.
+The tutorials were filmed as part of a series of live streams in 2018/2019.

 !!! question "I want to learn more about Domain-specific languages.
 Where do I start?"